Group Ernährungsberater*in finden

 Nutrition Reports

-The Nutrition Report provides the latest data on the nutritional situation and present nutritional problems in Germany.
-It is published every four years on behalf of the Federal Ministry of Food and Agriculture.
+The Nutrition Report of the German Nutrition Society provides the latest data on the nutritional situation and present nutritional problems in Germany.

 In 1968, the government of the Federal Republic of Germany (FRG) commissioned the German Nutrition Society (DGE) to prepare a report concerning the nutritional status of the German population.
 This Nutrition Report was well received when it was submitted in June of 1969 because for the first time it provided a wide-ranging overview of data that were available about nutrition in the FRG.
-As a result the government decided to commission the DGE to prepare a comparable report every 4 years.In addition to an analysis of the nutritional situation in the FRG the Nutrition Reports from 1972 to 2000 contained reviews of important aspects covering current topics in nutrition.
-The Nutrition Reports provoked considerable interest both within and outside Germany.
+As a result, the government decided to commission the DGE to prepare a comparable report every 4 years.
+In addition to an analysis of the nutritional situation in the FRG the Nutrition Reports from 1972 to 2000 contained reviews of important aspects covering current topics in nutrition.
+Moreover, they include the results of primary studies on relevant topics, which are specifically conducted for the Nutrition Reports and implemented by external researchers.
+These studies are funded by the Federal Ministry of Agriculture, Food and Regional Identity.

 The following Nutrition Reports provide most recent statistical data of the nutritional situation in Germany which are supplemented by overviews, analyses and reviews of studies on present nutritional problems including evaluations.